TCP Listener Overview

 ||Session persistence can be enabled or disabled.

-If session persistence is enabled, the CLB listener will deliver access requests from the same client to the same real server.TCP session persistence is implemented based on client IP addresses, i.e., access requests from the same IP address are forwarded to the same real server.Session persistence can be enabled for WRR scheduling but not WLC scheduling.
+If session persistence is enabled, the CLB listener will deliver the access requests from the same client to the same real server.TCP session persistence is implemented based on client IP addresses, i.e., access requests from the same IP address are forwarded to the same real server.Session persistence can be enabled for WRR scheduling but not WLC scheduling.

 |Session persistence time